newrelic/newrelic-introspector-node/README.md

 retrieving contextual information about them, and automating the install of the New Relic Node agent.

-Processes need to be hosted with the [PM2](https://pm2.keymetrics.io/) process manager for this tool to successfully instrument them with the `instrument` commmand.
+Processes need to be hosted with the [PM2](https://pm2.keymetrics.io/) process manager for this tool to successfully instrument them with the `instrument` command.
 Support for other process managers will be explored in the future.

 ## Getting Started